Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Buying a new car from a dealership

 If you want a shiny new set of wheels and that new car smell, you’ll probably visit local car dealerships.
-You can find dealerships for all major brands in cities and towns across the country — it’s just a matter of visiting your top choices to start test-driving models.
+You’ll find dealerships for all major brands in cities and towns across the country — it’s just a matter of visiting your top choices to start test-driving models.

 Peace of mind is the biggest advantage of buying new.
 A new car is just that, new — you won’t have to worry about parts being worn down, and it’s much less likely to develop issues as quickly as a used car.
 You also don’t need to worry about service records, previous body damage or any outstanding finance from the previous owner.

 Unfortunately, buying a new car from a dealership also means paying a premium price.
-You can get a car with all the latest features, a new-car warranty and any options you desire — but you’re always going to pay more than you would for a used vehicle.
+A car with all the latest features, a new-car warranty and any options you desire will mean you’re going to pay more than you would for a used vehicle.

 Finally, buying face-to-face means dealing with sales staff.
 Car salespeople may not have the best reputation for honesty or integrity, so keep an eye out for the dodgy sales tactics some dealers use to prey on unwitting customers.
 You’ll also need to deal with the pressure of sales pitches at every dealership you visit.